This section describes

 The pod created by odo executes two Init Containers:

 copy-supervisord Init container copies necessary files onto an

-emptyDir Volume.
-The main application container utilizes these files
+emptyDir volume.
+The main application container utilizes these files from the

 go-initis a minimal init system.
 It runs as the first process (PID 1) inside the application container. go-init starts the